gliu2k/HANA_APP/README.md

 ## 1.2.
 Create the data flow to get the stock snapshot data from ECC system

-After every day’s business, the stock information of each shop are collected, replenished and updated in the statistics table - “S032” in ECC system.
-And then, during the night time, the daily snapshot data are extracted to BW system and will be used for the inventory reporting purpose.
+After every day’s business, the stock information of each shop is collected, replenished and updated in the statistics table - “S032” in ECC system.
+And then, during the nighttime, the daily snapshot data are extracted to BW system and will be used for the inventory reporting purpose.

 ![alt text](/images/F3.png?raw=true)